ConsBiol-unibern/SDMtune/cran-comments.md

   * mac: R release

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-This solves the error in donttest.
-I could not reproduce the error for macos with arm architecture.
-From the message it looks like a crash given that the check stops after an if statement without any error message.
+This solves the NOTES in CRAN checks.
+However, there is a new NOTE for invalid URLs for R devel and release.
+For what I understood this happens for DOI URLs and should be fixed later in September.
+I have been asked to submit it anyway.